-Castellucci Napa Valley was founded with their 2012 inaugural release.
-The story starts when as a child, Antonio Castellucci moved to Argentina from Calabria, Italy.
+Castellucci Napa Valley was founded with their 2012 inaugural vintage.
+The story starts when as a child, Antonio Castellucci moved to Argentina from San Sosti in Calabria, Italy.
 Eventually he moved to San Francisco in 1971 where he did not yet speak English.
-Taking a class in real estate to both learn English and become savvy in the art of property development – he soon founded (in 1972) what would become a highly successful San Francisco Bay Area based real estate company (Home Realty Investments).
-Branching out to Napa Valley he and his wife Rita initially purchased property in Carneros which included a vineyard and a second home.
+Taking a class in real estate to both learn English and become savvy in the art of property development – he soon founded (in 1972) what would become a highly successful San Francisco Bay Area based real estate company (Home Realty Investments) which manages more than 60 properties and 350 rental units in San Francisco.
+He and his wife Rita (also from San Sosti in Italy) initially purchased property in Carneros which included a vineyard and a second home.

-Before Castelluci Wines was founded, Antonio randomly met long time winemaker Jac Cole at an event in the Napa Valley.
+Before Castelluci Wines was founded, Antonio randomly met long time winemaker Jac Cole at an event in Napa Valley.
 Jac has enjoyed a well-regarded career in the Napa Valley – formerly winemaker at Spring Mountain Vineyards and Charles Krug among others.
 Today he consults for several Napa wine brands and also consults for Corona del Valle Winery, based in Mexico’s Baja California.
-Antonio was impressed with Jac’s pedigree and invited him to become their winemaker; Jac has been the winemaker since their inaugural release of 2012.
+Antonio was impressed with Jac’s pedigree and invited him to become their winemaker; Jac was the winemaker from their inaugural vintage of 2012 through the 2023 harvest.
 Rather than release wines within the typical two-to-three-year release window of many wineries, they elect to hold on to the wines – giving them additional age.

 Select Wines

-Looking to add a white wine to accompany their red wines, they turned to Clarksburg, located along the Sacramento River in Yolo County for sourcing both Chenin Blanc and Viognier.
-Finding that the Chenin Blanc stood on its own decided to produce a 100% varietal Chenin Blanc (instead of blending in Viognier) – the first two vintages are labeled white wine (as they ordered the labels prior to the final decision on blending).
+When interested in adding a white wine to accompany their red wines, they turned to Clarksburg, located along the Sacramento River in Yolo County for sourcing both Chenin Blanc and Viognier.
+Finding that the Chenin Blanc stood on its own decided to produce a 100% varietal Chenin Blanc (instead of blending in Viognier).
+The first two vintages were labeled white wine because they ordered the labels prior to the final decision on blending.

-The 2012 Castellucci Napa Valley St. Helena Merlot is dark ruby color in the glass – shows a very elegant and delicate bouquet – with notes of red cherry, currants and aromas of cedar box and dust.
-Shows flavors of red cherry on the palate along with mouthwatering acidity.
-Lingers with a slight red cherry tartness, a touch of chocolate and well-integrated polished tannins.
+The 2012 Castellucci St. Helena Merlot is dark ruby color in the glass; the bouquet is elegant and dare we say, delicate offering notes of red cherry, currants and aromas of cedar box and dust.
+The palate sports flavors of red cherry in parallel to a mouthwatering acidity.
+This wine lingers with a slight red cherry tartness, a touch of chocolate and well-integrated polished tannins.

-The 2013 Castellucci Napa Valley Rutherford Cabernet Sauvignon shows a ripe bouquet with a sweetness of fruit, cherry liqueur along with notes of brown sugar, chocolate and other dessert spices.
-Very pretty aromatically.
-Shows great acidity – a wine that leaves you salivating.
-Packing layers of flavor – the wine finish with moderate structure.
+The 2013 Castellucci Rutherford Cabernet Sauvignon displays a ripe bouquet with a sweetness of fruit, cherry liqueur along with notes of brown sugar, chocolate and other dessert spices.
+It is very pretty aromatically.
+This wine offers bright acidity and will leave you salivating.
+It packs layers of flavor but not overly robust tannins; rather, the wine finish with a moderate textural grip.

-A hallmark of Jac’s wine making style we noticed on all the Castellucci wines we tried and that we wrote down for each wine is: balance + acidity.
-The wines are seamless in their presentation – no harsh edges and in their youth, are very approachable.
+A hallmark of all the Castellucci wines we tried and that we wrote down for each wine is: balance + acidity.
+The wines are seamless in their presentation with no harsh edges and in their youth, are very approachable.
 And all wines are 100% varietal from single vineyards.

 Theron was born in New York in 1831, was a schoolteacher for several years before migrating across the country on horse and wagon in 1852.
 He worked gold mines at Coloma Bar before settling in Napa Valley in 1853, working on Boon Fly’s Farm on Carneros Creek in what is now the Carneros District of southern Napa Valley.
 From being a schoolteacher to a prominent landowner in northern California happened fairly quickly.
 His land holdings were significant; at the height of ownership, he owned approximately 10,000 acres in Napa Valley primarily in Pope Valley), Lake County and Marin County and raised a variety of livestock.
 He also served in public office and was elected to the Board of Supervisors in the Yount District for three terms.